yuriiyepikhov/KatVR-landing/README.md

    Click the **Fork** button in the top right corner of [this page](https://github.com/yuriiyepikhov/KatVR-landing) to create your copy of the repository on GitHub.

 2. **Clone the Repository**:
-   Open your terminal, navigate to the directory where you want to store the project, and clone the repository into that directory:
+   Open your terminal, navigate to the directory where you want to store the project, and clone your copy of the repository into that directory:

 ```
 mkdir KatVR-landing